 Rule 66 Amendment These Rules of Procedure, except when they reproduce provisions of the Constitution or decisions of the General Conference, may be amended by a decision of the Executive Board taken by a two-thirds majority of the Members present and voting, provided that the proposal for amendment has first been placed on the agenda.

-Rule 67 Suspension A Rule of Procedure, except when it reproduces provisions of the Executive Provision of the Exe
+Rule 67 Suspension

-A Rule of Procedure, except when it reproduces provisions of the Constitution or decisions of the General Conference, may be suspended by a decision of the Board taken by a two-thirds majority of the Members present and voting provided that 24 hours' notice of the proposal for suspension has been given.
+A Rule of Procedure, except when it reproduces provisions of the Constitution or decisions of the General Conference, may be suspended by a decision of the Board taken by a two-thirds majority of the Members present and voting provided that twenty-four hours' notice of the proposal for suspension has been given.
 The notice may be waived if no Member objects.